Help us improve your experience.

 Untagged Subscribers

-Untagged DHCP subscribers can be created directly over the GRE tunnel.
+Untagged DHCP or PPPoE subscribers can be created directly over the GRE tunnel.
 For each subscriber, an IP demux interface (demux0.yyyyyyyy) is created and is stacked over the tunnel psn logical interface (psn.xxxxxxxx).
 There can be multiple subscribers over the same GRE tunnel.

 Wi-Fi Access Gateway Configuration Overview